-23 PEEREA report, p.
+20 PEEREA report, p.
 36.

-24 FP, p.21.
+21 FP, p.21.

-tfe.
-25 In addition, a number of qualitative measures and environmental requirements have been introduced for road vehicles and motor fuels.
-Municipalities and Services It is expected that the improvements through introduction of higher building standards, phasing out of inefficient lighting, water and heat systems facilitated by the FP, the total savings in the consumption of energy and heat resources in the municipalities and services sector would be 115.95 million tfe during 2011-2020.26 Other In agriculture, the government adopted a special development program that encourages a gradual replacement of the energy-inefficient agricultural equipment and vehicles.
+Transport In accordance with the FP, due to the introduction of Western energy efficient technologies in the Russian domestic automobile production and overall improvement of energy efficiency in the transportation sector, total energy savings during 2011-2020 should reach 72.2 million tfe.22 In addition, a number of qualitative measures and environmental requirements have been introduced for road vehicles and motor fuels.
+Municipalities and Services It is expected that the improvements through introduction of higher building standards, phasing out of inefficient lighting, water and heat systems facilitated by the FP, the total savings in the consumption of energy and heat resources in the municipalities and services sector would be 115.95 million tfe during 2011-2020.23 Other In agriculture, the government adopted a special development program that encourages a gradual replacement of the energy-inefficient agricultural equipment and vehicles.
 According to the FP, these measures for the reduction of energy intensity should result in 7.94 million tfe in energy savings during the period of 2011-2020.
 1.3.
-Action Plans for Promoting Energy Efficiency One of the action plans for promoting energy efficiency and saving in Russia is The Federal Program "Energy Conservation and Improvement of Efficient Efficiency for the period until 2020" (hereafter FP), which was adopted on January 21, 2011. a) Objectives The FP, in line with the ES2030, is aimed at helping the transition of the Russian economy to an energy-saving development path by decreasing the energy-output ratio of GDP on the basis of energy-saving policies across the economy.
+Action Plans for Promoting Energy Efficiency One of the action plans for promoting energy efficiency and saving in Russia is The Federal Program õEnergy Conservation and Improvement of Efficient Efficiency for the period until 2020ö (hereafter FP), which was adopted on January 21, 2011. a) Objectives The FP, in line with the ES2030, is aimed at helping the transition of the Russian economy to an energy-saving development path by decreasing the energy-output ratio of GDP on the basis of energy-saving policies across the economy.
 The key targets set in the program included the reduction of energy intensity at least by 7.4% (total final energy consumption/GDP) by 2015 and at least by 13.5% by 2020.
 Furthermore, the program aims to facilitate the creation of energy-efficient Russian society. b) Applicable sectors The FP sets targets and outlines measures for energy efficiency improvements in various sectors of the Russian economy. c) Outline The FP outlines concrete measures in all sectors of the economy with the aim to help achieve the federal target of a minimum 40%-decrease in energy intensity of the Russian economy by 2020 compared to 2007 through a rational use of energy resources and other measures to encourage EE and energy conservation.
 These measures include enhancement and coordination of federal, regional and municipal energy efficiency and energy saving programs; establishment of information dissemination, public awareness and promotion of education initiatives; introduction of various financial assistance measures for promotion of efficient use of energy and heat resources; 4.5%-target share of renewable energy resources in the total energy consumption balance by 2020; and others.
 The FP consists of several sub-programs aiming for energy conservation and EE improvement in the following sectors of the Russian economy: electric power; heat supply in the public sector; industry; agriculture; transportation; municipalities and services; residential; regions and administrative units of the Russian Federation; and the energy sector as a whole.
-The program is to be implemented in two stages, 2011-2015 and 2016-2020.
-During the first stage, energy intensity of the Russian economy should decline by at least 7.4%, and by the end of the second stage, by 13.5%, which is the final EE target of the FP. d) Financial resources and budget allocation 25 FP, p.
+22 FP, p.
 23.

-26 Ibid, p.
-25. 27 Ibid, p.
+23 Ibid, p.
+25. 24 Ibid, p.
 22.